rsaha/docker_repository/README.md

-# xmaplelab
+# Docker based Lab
 Configuration artifacts and source codes.

-Download/Clone all the files files from here under <whatever folder>incredibleguide
+Download/Clone all the files files from here under